CodeForAfrica/FlowMaps/README.md

 ## API Reference

 By default a world map will be displayed.
 To change this, link to an external TopoJSON file or overwrite the file at `/data/topojson.json` (see [data-topojson](#topojson) for more information).
 To add your dataset link to an external csv file or overwrite the file at `/data/data.csv` (see [data-data](#data) for more information).
+A second example dataset is saved at `/data/african-aid.csv`.

 Flow maps uses [data attributes](https://developer.mozilla.org/en/docs/Web/Guide/HTML/Using_data_attributes) to personalise the visualisation.